2 Sophia University Junior College Division

 Considering differences in the number of the Library’s opening days from year to year, the numbers of both library users and borrowed books are relatively stable.
 The Department of English Language made efforts to increase the borrowing of Western books by holding exhibitions of Western books and other such events.
 Consequently, since AY2018, the number of borrowed Western books has continued to rise.

 In AY2020, the number of borrowed books decreased because of the closure of the Library from April to June owing to the spread of COVID-19 and subsequent restrictions on admissions to the campus.
 However, a new postal lending service was implemented as a service to users, and flexible services were provided for users even when the Library was closed.
 In AY2020, the number of users decreased owing to the temporary closure of the Library amidst the COVID-19 pandemic, but in AY2021, the number of students coming to the campus to attend high-flex classes increased, and accordingly the number of users recovered.
-In AY2022, full face-to-face classes were restored as before the COVID-19 pandemic, and the number of users accordingly increased from the previous year.
+In AY2022, full face-to-face classes were restored as before the COVID-19 pandemic, and the number of users accordingly increased from the previous year; however, the number of users decreased in line with the decrease in number of students in AY2023.

 2-6 Faculty Members